School Science Lessons

 So an infected person should be checked for other STI infections.

-This is probably not an STI, because women who are not sexually active, or have never been sexually active, can be infected.
+Bacterial vaginosis, (Gardnerella vaginalis) is probably NOT an STI, because women who are not sexually active, or have never been sexually active, can be infected.

 Women develop bacterial vaginosis soon after intercourse with a new sexual partner.